marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

 [Microsoft Learn](https://docs.microsoft.com/learn/)
  | Full tutorials on the most common developer topics like building a website or spinning-up a virtual machine.

 [Microsoft Student Partners](https://imagine.microsoft.com/msp)
  | We are a community of university students around the world with an interest in technology.
 Coding is our shared common language.
 You might find yourself leading your own hackathon, mentoring computer science students, or unlocking the next great idea with your team – it’s all up to you.
 The program is all about gaining leadership experiences and getting access to resources and develop your technical and career skills.
 And we have a lot of fun too.

 [Imagine Cup](https://imaginecup.microsoft.com/)
  | If you really like today’s challenges, we encourage you to consider taking the next step with Imagine Cup.
 Imagine Cup is a global competition for the next generation of students.
 Team up, and use your creativity, passion, and knowledge of technology to create applications that shape how we live, work, and play.
 Every year, tens of thousands of students from across the globe compete for cash, travel, and prizes and for the honor of taking home the Imagine Cup!

-## I want to enter my hack project into Imagine Cup
+## How to enter a hack project in Imagine Cup (you can send this section to students or just have them visit imaginecup.com)
 1. Review the 2019 [Imagine Cup Rules and Regulations](https://na01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fimaginemedia.blob.core.windows.net%2Fcontent%2FIC19%2520Official%2520Rules%2520and%2520Regulations-ecd22e3bba83.pdf&data=02%7C01%7Cjustgar%40microsoft.com%7C00eac4df02024270117808d62f9edec1%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C636748756732433065&sdata=P0R7ppi8BTsKn6TmBbt1yXeu6cwheKJE6sWO0Tm1tzk%3D&reserved=0)
 2. Up to three team members visit [ImagineCup.com](http://imaginecup.com) and Register for the 2019 Imagine Cup
 3. Once registered, gather the required materials to *submit* to the *REGION* Online Semifinals.
 Create a team of up to 3 members: (i.)
 The team can be created before submitting at the [Account page](https://na01.safelinks.protection.outlook.com/?url=https%3A%2F%2Fimaginecup.microsoft.com%2Faccount%2FManage&data=02%7C01%7Cjustgar%40microsoft.com%7C00eac4df02024270117808d62f9edec1%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C636748756732443070&sdata=xCz%2B9MgrAZPcvGIxBt2669nBocPu1VZ03KcsdXbDPY8%3D&reserved=0) or at the time of submission. (ii.)
 Submit the required materials prior to the *REGION* deadline *Submission Deadline* including Project Title & Description, Project Proposal (Word, PDF or PPT document detailing the project), Software Upload (Package your project so that our judges can evaluate your solution – Zip file or link to project), Software Instructions (Instructions on how to install and interact with the project),and Presentation Video (3min pitch and demo video as if presenting to live judges).